arush-sal/cka-practice-environment/README.md

 - and based on my fork, you can **provision the CKA practice environment on a Cloud VM, than visit it with its PUBLIC IP from your local browser**, that's pretty cool

 ## Quick Start (needn't clone the repo)
-**you must install docker before do this**. just copy and paste these shells, then visit it from your local browser
+**you must install docker before do this**. just copy and paste these shells from the two steps, then visit it from your local browser

+### Step 1: Frontend (webpage)
 ```
 export PUBLIC_IP=47.52.219.131
 export PRIVATE_IP=172.31.63.194